-The NHS most likely needs no introduction, since it must surely be known the world over.
-It is the UK's National Health Service, and covers the vast majority of health services offered in the UK, including hospitals and doctor's surgeries (and my eye clinic, to which I make regular visits).
+The links I just embedded into the previous paragraph are supplied courtesy of the UK's NHS, which most likely needs no introduction, since it must surely be known the world over.
+It is the National Health Service, and covers the vast majority of health services offered in the UK, including hospitals and doctor's surgeries (and my eye clinic, to which I make regular visits).
 Its great boast is that it is free at the point of contact, although we all pay a hefty amount for it in our taxes.
 Because the government of the day is so integral to its funding, it is a punchbag and a frequent target when the government wants to save money.
 There is a (growing) private health sector in the UK, but the NHS is pretty much universally-used for acute emergencies, although the quality of these provisions, as I try to convey in my posts, is extremely variable, with one factor being whereabouts in the UK you happen to be.
 As an estimate (such data is not made public), the cost of a hospital bed is around £400/day (April 2017, some say the figure is closer to £1000), meaning that my own stay in hospital (and, very roughly, the ballpark cost of a stroke - although many spells in hospital are longer than mine) cost the UK taxpayer around £14k.
 This, in turn, accounts for one of the reasons why hospitals are so reluctant to admit people.
-Of course, this emount excludes both the benefits I have been receiving since the stroke (around £400/month), and the tax that I would have contributed to the economy had I been fully fit (of course, this value is hypothetical, although based on previous years it was roughly a few tens of thousands of pounds).
+Of course, this amount excludes both the benefits I have been receiving since the stroke (around £400/month), and the tax that I would have contributed to the economy had I been fully fit (of course, this value is hypothetical, although based on previous years it was roughly a few tens of thousands of pounds).
 On a related note, there are bound to be times when I talk about "the hospital".
 Obviously it will be dependent upon context, but it is likely that I will be referring to my local hospital in Salisbury, Wiltshire.

-Again regarding health, for anybody unfamiliar with UK prescriptions, they are issued by somebody's local doctor (called their GP), and are basically a paper slip which is signed by them.
+Again regarding health, for anybody unfamiliar with UK prescriptions, they are issued by somebody's local doctor (called their GP), and are basically a paper slip which they sign.
 For

 people with chronic illnesses, who require the same medication time and